Tsuba, Japanese sword guard Jyuluck-Do Corp.The Hirata school tsuba, explanation of sword guard

 Every head called himself "Hikoshiro".

-We can hardly find pieces of works with each maker's inscription.
+We can hardly find pieces of work with each maker's inscription.

 That's because pieces of works for the shogun family must not be inscribed.